keybase/client/kbfscrypto/README.md

+## kbfscrypto

-Crypto-related types and functions KBFS.
+Crypto-related types and functions for KBFS.
 The package is named `kbfscrypto` rather than `crypto` for two reasons:

 1. To avoid conflicting with the `crypto` package.